 The Tutoring in Math and Science (TIMS) Program primarily serves math and science courses.
 Tutors assist students with understanding course material, practicing problems, and developing college-level study skills and test-taking strategies.

 Tutors are outstanding undergraduate students recommended by UWSP faculty.
-Tutors bring experience, expertise and enthusiasm to group discussions and one-on-one tutoring.
+Tutors bring experience, expertise and enthusiasm to group discussions, drop-in tutoring, and one-on-one tutoring.

 Courses Involved in Tutoring in Math and Science